ankushchimnani/DSA-Must-Do-Questions/Check for palindrome/detectPalindromeEditorial.md

 			* if (str.charAt(left) != str.charAt(right)) return false
 			* left++
 			* right--
-		* return false
+		* return true

 ### **Time Complexity**:
-The time complexity will be O(N), where N is the length of the linked list.
+The time complexity will be O(N), where N is the length of the string.

 ### **Space Complexity**:
 No extra space is required.
 Therefore, the space complexity will be O(1).